UW-Advanced-Robotics-Lab/uwarl-libbarrett/README.md

 Mar  1 09:07:27 localhost bt-wam-gravitycal:   num overruns = 2
 ```

 Since the pendant was showing Torque-Fault, we assume that the cause was of not modelling the inertias of the links, especially the BHand, as we had previously added its inertias to the `~/btclient/config/WAM7.conf` file.
+The numeric-display of the pendant showed `6`, [meaning](https://support.barrett.com/wiki/WAM/SafetyFeaturesPrecautions) that torque-fault had occured for joint 6.

 From the above log, we see that it first accesses the default configuration file, located at `/home/robot/.barrett/default.conf`, then, depending upon the current system configuration (what end-effector has been mounted), the system decides on using a wam configuration-file, namely `wam7w.conf`, located in `/home/robot/.barrett/`.
 Upon opening it, we find no tool description, inspite us adding them to the `~/btclient/config/WAM7.conf`.
 So, it remains unclear what purpose does the file at `~/btclient/config/WAM7.conf` serve.